Ethnic groups of Argentina: Arabs and Levantines

 There are 1,300,000–3,500,000 Argentines whose ancestry traces back to any of various waves of immigrants, largely of Levantine cultural and linguistic heritage and/or identity.

-Most Levantine Argentines are from either Lebanese or Syrian background, originating mainly from what is now Lebanon and Syria.
-There are people from other Arabic speaking countries in lesser numbers.
+Most Levantine Argentines are from Syrian background, originating mainly from what is now Syria There are people from other Arabic speaking countries in lesser numbers.
 Most are Christians of the Eastern Orthodox and Eastern Catholic (Maronite) churches.
-The first Levantine settled in Argentina in the 19th century, and most who came during this time period were Syro-Lebanese.
+The first Levantine settled in Argentina in the 19th century, and most who came during this time period were Lebanese.
 From 1891 to 1920, 367,348 people of Levantine heritage immigrated into Argentina.
-When they were first processed in the ports of Argentina, they were classified as Turks because modern-day Lebanon and Syria were then occupied by the Turkish Ottoman Empire.
+When they were first processed in the ports of Argentina, they were classified as Turks because modern-day Lebanon as the rest of the levant were then occupied by the Turkish Ottoman Empire.

+In the formative years of the Argentine Republic, a period marked by efforts to foster national unity and identity, assimilation played a significant role in shaping the cultural landscape.
+This phenomenon particularly influenced immigrant groups, including the Syro-Lebanese, encouraging them to ideologically self-identify as "Argentine."
+The term "Argentine" during this period predominantly connoted a Spanish-speaking, Catholic, and fair-skinned national identity.
+Author Ibrahim Hallar, a Lebanese-Argentine, delves into this complex interplay of assimilation and identity in his 1963 work, "El gaucho."
+Hallar notes that, during this era, the pressure to assimilate was evident, with certain immigrant groups being more encouraged to blend in than others.
+According to Hallar, only Spaniards, Italians, and Lebanese were perceived as having mixed with the native population.
+Civantos (2006) provides a critical analysis of Hallar's assertions, pointing out that grouping Lebanese together with the Spanish and Italians who intermarried and had offspring implies Hallar's Lebanese community's claims to European-ness, and perhaps more explicitly, to whiteness.
+The assimilation process, as observed by Civantos, becomes a nuanced journey wherein the Syro-Lebanese community strategically positions itself within the broader Argentine identity spectrum.

 Armenians

 The Armenians came in different time periods.
 The first wave was in the late 19th century, as a result of the Adana massacres and such targeted at Armenians in the region of Cilicia.
 The second (and largest) wave was from the 1910s to the 1930s, originated solely by the Armenian genocide.
 Armenophobia rose again in Turkey in the mid-20th century, and created the final migration of Armenians to the world – some of them arrived in Argentina and formed a separate third wave.
 The last wave was a result of the fall of the Soviet Union.

-There are 80,000 to 135,000 descendants of Armenians in Argentina, most of them in Buenos Aires.
+There are 165,000 descendants of Armenians in Argentina, most of them in Buenos Aires.